blockchyp/developer-docs/docs/index.rst

 But, these simplified responses may not satisfy all the card log requirements for real EMV tests.

-If you happen to have an Collis or UL EMV Test Tool and want to run real EMV certification tests against BlockChyp, contact us at nerds@blockchyp.com.
+If you happen to have a Collis or UL EMV Test Tool and want to run real EMV certification tests against BlockChyp, contact us at nerds@blockchyp.com.
 We'll connect your test merchant account to a real EMV certification back end.